mlswg/mls-combiner/draft-ietf-mls-combiner.md

 Key Encapsulation Mechanism (KEM): A key transport protocol that allows two parties to obtain a shared secret based on the receiver's public key.

-Post-Quantum (PQ) MLS Session: An MLS session that uses a PQ-KEM construction, such as described by FIPS 203 from NIST.
-It may optionally also use a PQ-DSA construction, such as described by FIPS 204 from NIST.
+Post-Quantum (PQ) MLS Session: An MLS session that uses a PQ-KEM construction.
+It may optionally also use a PQ-DSA construction.

 Traditional MLS Session: An MLS session that uses a Diffie-Hellman (DH) based KEM as described in {{!RFC9180}}.